ezsystems/ezpersonalization-documentation/docs/personalization/user_guide/recommendation_models.md

 #### Numeric Attributes

 Very similar configuration can be done by using a numeric attribute.
+Similar to the nominal submodels, the configuration is about the definition of subgroups.
+It is done by selecting limits for every group.

 ![](../img/submodel_config.png)

-Similar to the nominal submodels, the configuration is about the definition of groups.
-It is done by selecting limits for every group.
-The logic is the same as with nominal attributes.
+There are two values used for setting the limits — `from` and `to`.

+The logic behind it is as follows:

+- The `from` value indicates the beginning of the range of the subgroup and belongs to it.
+- The `to` value indicates only the range end and does not belong to the subgroup.
+- The **only exception** is the last of the defined subgroups.
+In its case, the `to` value indicates the range end and also belongs to it.

 !!! note